Don Wright (composer): The COTC and the Western Mustang Band

 While he was at university, he joined the Canadian Officers' Training Corps (COTC) as a Second Lieutenant and joined the COTC Band on campus.
 Wright started in the band playing trumpet while getting his undergraduate degree in the early 1930s.
 In his last year of his undergraduate degree, he became bandleader in 1933.
 After he finished his degree however, he was asked in 1935 to come back and direct the band again.

 While under his direction, the band started to develop, with formal and strict rehearsals and drill planning.
 With his developing skills, Wright arranged all the music for the band, tailoring the music properly to the instrumentation of the band.

 Wright added new instrumentation to the band by placing three Herald trumpets at the front of the parade block.
 Wright arranged fanfares for these trumpets to play to announce the entry of the band into the stadium as well as add flourishes to songs.
 Wright arranged full band instrumentation.
 Flutes, clarinets, saxophones, as well as all brass along with snare drums and a bass drum.
 Many of the arrangements he wrote for the band were based on his previous arrangements for the Wright Brothers' Orchestra.
 These short jazz arrangements deviated from the traditional marching band repertoire and became very popular at the football games, and gained positive response from the press.
-Wright left the group in 1933 after graduating university but was brought back in 1935 to direct the band, as he was living in the area at the time.

 When Wright came back to the band in 1935, he sought opportunity to delineate the band from the official government-run COTC unit and establish a group specifically targeted towards the school's needs.
 This would eliminate the involvement or need of official approval from the Canadian government for all the band's activities, and allow the group to be more involved in university activities such as pep rallies and football games.

 In 1936, the University Student Council at Western put on a drive for funds to support the purchase of new uniforms.
 At this point, the COTC Band became the Western Mustang Band.
 The band debuted on October 2, 1937, during the Western Mustangs vs. Sarnia Imperials football game.
 As part of the new band, Wright appointed Beth Forbes, a first-year student as the Drum Major.
 Forbes became the first woman drum major in Canada.

 After World War II broke out in September 1939, all extra-curricular activities at the university ceased.
 As a result, the band was put on an undetermined hiatus.
 Wright left the group to pursue help with the war.